 Are you looking for tutoring services or opportunities to improve your English skills?
 If so, programs offered by UB may be helpful.

-UB’s English Language Institute (ELI) offers UB international undergraduate and graduate students both credit-bearing and non-credit courses, as well as opportunities to develop the language skills necessary to succeed in their academic programs.
+UB’s English Language Institute (ELI) offers international undergraduate and graduate students both credit-bearing and non-credit courses, as well as opportunities to develop the language skills necessary to succeed in their academic programs.

-Three non-credit, non-standard courses are offered through the ELI's Evening Program.
+Two non-credit, non-standard courses are offered through the ELI's Evening Program.

 The Intensive English Program (IEP) is a non-credit, full-time program of English language training.
 Students are enrolled for instruction in reading, writing, grammar, speaking and listening.
-Students usually enroll in the IEP prior to beginning a full-time undergraduate or graduate program of study.
+Students enroll in the IEP prior to beginning a full-time undergraduate or graduate program of study.

 UB's Center for Excellence in Writing (CEW) offers one-on-one writing consultations to UB students.
 The consultants discuss essays, reports, application materials, theses, dissertations, etc. They serve as a thoughtful, informed audience for writers across the disciplines and help them make choices about revision.